-His new art teacher, Ms. Mahoney, swooped in and led Ky towards his paintings and away from the silent Liem.
-Ky was flushed, angry and confused, and he glared over his shoulder at the rude blond boy who was smirking superiorly back.
+His new art teacher, Ms. Mahoney, swooped in and led Ky toward his paintings and away from the silent Liem.
+Ky felt flushed, angry and confused.
+He glared over his shoulder at the rude jerk, who smirked superiorly back.
 What an asshole.
-He had barely said two fucking words to Liem, and he had just outright insulted him.
+He barely said two fucking words to Liem, and the guy just outright insulted him.
 Who the fuck did that?

-Could he be right?
+Could Liem be right?

-Peeking over to where Liem had moved, he found the short blond standing by the table where a still life had been set up.
-He was looking down intently, his lips moving.
-Ky edged sideways, nodding mutely to his teacher while trying to see what Liem was doing.
-Biting his lip, Ky caught sight of a pair of ears very similar to Feral's but pure black with silver piercings.
-It had to be the model for Liem's paintings.
-Shaggy black hair covered his face, the Relic’s body pale and long as he hunched forward on the floor with hands braced to keep from falling.
-He had a curl of a wolf tail and elegant black, leathery wings instead of feathers sprouting from his back.
+Liem brought a demon to class, very likely the same one who modeled for his paintings.
+Shaggy black hair covered the Relic’s face, his body pale and long as he hunched forward on the floor with hands braced to keep from falling.
+Behind him was a curl of a wolf tail, and elegant black, leathery wings instead of feathers sprouted from his back.
 Ky couldn't hear what Liem was saying, but the Relic looked sick, exhausted, and barely able to sit upright as he swayed on the floor.

 Class was almost over.
-Ky grew more and more unsettled with each whimper of pain the wolf demon gave.
-He had a feeling Liem was doing it just to piss him off.
-The slender boy grinned his way to watch his reaction to every cruelty.
-Liem was a terror and Ky couldn't wait for class to get out so he could tell him as much.
+Ky grew more and more unsettled with each whimper of pain the wolf demon released.
+He had a feeling Liem was doing it just to piss him off; he kept grinning Ky’s way to watch his reaction to every cruelty.
+Liem was a terror and he couldn't wait for class to get out so he could tell him as much.

 Motherfucking psycho creep…

 It was the last straw.
 Ky snarled as he stomped across the room.
-He grabbed Liem by the wrist hard enough for the knife to fall out of the short boy's hand and clatter to the floor.
+He grabbed Liem by the wrist hard enough for the knife to fall out of his hand and clatter to the floor.
 He was seconds away from teaching the stupid little dick what it meant to treat Relics as less than human, no matter how many people in the class thought he was crazy.